jfrog/metrics/README.md

 ### Note: This repository is no longer relevant.
-All the JFrog log-analytic solutions have moved to separate repos
+Metrics are now a part of the JFrog log-analytic solutions listed below

 * Splunk - https://github.com/jfrog/log-analytics-splunk
 * Datadog - https://github.com/jfrog/log-analytics-datadog